 Sensitivity of the School's proportionate share of the net pension liability to changes in the discount rate.
-The following presents the School's proportionate share of the net pension liability calculated with the discount rate used, as well as what the School's proportionate share of the net pension liability would be if it were calculated using a discount rate that is 1-percentage-point lower or 1-percentage-point higher than the current rate:
+The following tables demonstrate the sensitivity of the net pension liability to changes in the discount rate.
+The sensitivity analysis shows the impact of the School's proportionate share of the collective net pension liability if the discount rate was 1.00% higher or 1.00% lower than the current discount rate at June 30, 2016.

-Flo orida Retirement Syste em Не Health Insurance Subsidy 1% Decrease Current Discount 1% Decrease Current Discount 1% Increase (6.65%) Rate (7.65%) (8.65%) (8.65%) Rate (3.80%) (4.80%) \$ 158,806 \$ 61,286 \$ (19,867) \$ 78,308 \$ 68,724 \$ 60,733
+Florida Retirement System He ealth Insurance Subside dy 1% Decrease Current Discount 1% Increase 1% Decrease Current Discount 1% Increase (6.60%) Rate (7.60%) (8.60%) (1.85%) Rate (2.85%) (3.85%) \$ 166,997 \$ 90,707 \$ 27,205 \$ 64,662 \$ 56,364 \$ 49,477

 Long-term expected rate of return.
-To develop an analytical basis for the selection of the long-term expected rate of return assumption, in October 2015 the FRS Actuarial Assumptions conference reviewed long-term assumptions developed by both Milliman's capital market assumptions team and by a capital market assumptions team from Aon Hewitt Investment Consulting, which consults to the Florida State Board of Administration.
+To develop an analytical basis for the selection of the long-term expected rate of return assumption, in October 2016 the FRS Actuarial Assumptions Conference reviewed long-term assumptions developed by capital market assumptions teams from both Milliman and Aon Hewitt Investment Consulting, investment consultants to the Florida State Board of Administration.
 The table below shows Milliman's assumptions for each of the asset classes in which the plan was invested at that time based on the long-term target asset allocation.
 The allocation policy's description of each asset class was used to map the target allocation to the asset classes shown below.
 Each asset class assumption is based on a consistent set of underlying assumptions, and includes an adjustment for the inflation assumption.
-These assumptions are not based on historical returns, but instead are based on a forward-looking capital market economic model:
+These assumptions are not based on historical returns, but instead are based on a forward-looking capital market economic model.
+The 2016 FRS Actuarial Assumption Conference selected a return assumption of 7.60 percent, which is a prescribed assumption as defined by ASOP 27.

+Annual Compound Annual

+Target Arithmetic (Geometric) Standard

-Asset Class Target Allocation Annual Arithmetic Return Compound Annual (Geometric) Return Standard Deviation
+Asset Class Allocation Return Return Deviation

-Cash 1% 3.2% 3.1% 1.7%
+Cash 1% 3.0% 3.0% 1.7%

-Fixed Income 18% 4.8% 4.7% 4.7%
+Fixed Income 18% 4.7% 4.6% 4.6%

-Global Equity 53% 8.5% 7.2% 17.7%
+Global Equity 53% 8.1% 6.8% 17.2%

-Real Estate (Property) 10% 6.8% 6.2% 12.0%
+Real Estate (Property) 10% 6.4% 5.8% 12.0%

-Private Equity 6% 11.9% 8.2% 30.0%
+Private Equity 6% 11.5% 7.8% 30.0%

-Strategic Investments 12% 6.7% 6.1% 11.4%
+Strategic Investments 12% 6.1% 5.6% 11.1%